KareemAyyad/TMDB-Movies-Kaggle-Analysis/README.md

 ## Conclusions
 The Average Runtime of all movies is 109.2 Minutes.

-The Average Runtime of the top 100 profitable movies is 129.83
+The Average Runtime of the top 100 profitable movies is 129.83 Minutes.

 The Top 3 Most Profitable Movies were: Avatar, Star Wars: The Force Awakens, and Titanic.